nzakas/understandinges6/manuscript/07-Classes.md

 You can use the `static` keyword on any method or accessor property definition within a class.
 The only restriction is that you cannot use `static` with the `constructor` method definition.

+I> Just as with other class members, static members are not enumerable by default.

 ## Derived Classes